Order of the British Empire: Mantles and collars

+Only Knights/Dames Grand Cross wear these elaborate vestments; the hat is now rarely, if ever, worn.
+Use of the mantle is limited to important occasions (such as quadrennial services and coronations).
+The mantle is always worn with the collar.
+Although the mantle was introduced in 1929, very few mantles would have been produced prior to the 1937 design changes, as there were few occasions for wearing them in the intervening years.

-On certain "collar days" designated by the Sovereign, members attending formal events may wear the order's collar over their military uniform, formal day dress, or evening wear.
-When collars are worn (either on collar days or on formal occasions such as coronations), the badge is suspended from the collar.
+On certain days designated by the sovereign, known as "collar days", members attending formal events may wear the order's collar over their military uniform, formal day dress, evening wear or robes of office.

 Collars are returned upon the death of their owners, but other insignia may be retained.

-On less important occasions, simpler insignia are used: